 C1-Advanced Composition.
 A course devoted to the study of problems and practices in expository, descriptive, persuasive, and narrative composition.
 Group and individual projects designed to develop greater proficiency in students capable of writing on a more advanced level than that required in the Freshman Composition course.
-Students admitted to course upon permission of instructor.
 Credit, three semester hours.